 Keep reading for some insight into why your baby likes to put his hands down his diaper and some tips on keeping it from happening, at least in public.

-Why do babies put their hands in their diaper?
+Why do babies put their hands in their diapers?

-What does it mean when baby keeps taking off diaper?
+What does it mean when a baby takes off their diaper?

 There are several reasons that your baby might keep taking off his diaper.